rubengr16/42/42cursus/push_swap/README.md

 ```

 Although if we observe it in detail, we are able to notice it is not technically
 a stack.
-It has more a **queue** structure as we have a pointer to the first
+It has more a **queue** structure due to the nature of the data
-element -**head**- and later another to the last -**tail**-.
-This is due to the
-computanional benefits it will give us once we implement some of the required
-movements.
+structure I have created.
+In this case, it is a **circular double linked list**.
+Maybe it is harder to program the movements and basic functions with this
+structure, but I think it is a great opportunity to cope with these problems.

+Those basic functions to manage the **circular double linked list** are the
+following ones:

+-- CONTINUE HERE

 In order to move its elements, we will use only 11 allowed movements: